victronenergy/venus-docker/README.md

 - Install Docker
 - Create container with `./build.sh`
-- Run container with `docker run -it --rm -p 9001:9001 -p 1883:1883 -p 3000:3000 mqtt`.
-This opens an interactive shell and removes the container when disconnected.
-If you want to hack around and keep your work in the container for now, remove the `--rm` option.
+- Run the container as an interactive shell with `./run.sh`
-- Run `./run.sh` within the container to start the mqtt and other services.
+- Run the container in the background with a simulation with `./run.sh -s <simulation_name>`
-- Run `./simulate.sh <simulation>` to start playback.
-  - `<simulation>` must be a folder in `simulations/<simulation>`
-  - Call it with no arguments to get a list of options.
+  - run `./run.sh -h` for more info

 ### Working inside the container